rust-github/rust-github.github.io/index.md

 This tag should trigger the continuous deployment, that will:

-* publish your application on crates.io
+* Publish your application on crates.io
-* publish the binaries on GitHub Releases
+* Publish the binaries on GitHub Releases

 ## Supporting Rust Github Template